snowdj/stochastic_process_notes/_drafts/homework2.md

 You will have two options for solving this exercise:

 - Use a web-based tool designed for this course, where you edit the model online and the code is executed on Amazon EC2 (see instructions below).
 - Install JAGS locally (open source software available at [http://mcmc-jags.sourceforge.net](http://mcmc-jags.sourceforge.net)).
-Even if you choose this option, have a quick look at the web-based tool as it contains some skeleton files that will help you get started.

 #### Web-based JAGS